-Your character’s back story is their history and life prior to your jumping in point for this story.
-I’m going to be writing about how much back story you should give to your characters, how much you should make present in your plot, and how much you should pre-prepare rather than find out and fill in along the way according to what is useful to the story and character as you go.
+Your character’s backstory is their history and life prior to your jumping in point for this story.
+I’ll explain how much backstory you should give to your characters, how much you should make present in your plot, and how much you should prepare rather than find out and fill in along the way according to what is useful to the story and character as you go.

 Don’t Overload Your Story

-However, when you have a lot of character backstory already plotted, it can be tempting to overload it on your story, which can make for dull reading, rather than treating them as new people and reacting to them how they are in the present day.
+If you have a lot of character backstory already plotted, it can be tempting to overload it on your story.
+An info dump of backstory makes for dull reading, and can distract from forming opinions on them as new people and how they are in the present day.

 If you’ve not gone too deep into their character prior to telling the story, you can grow them as you write, and find reasons and ways to follow the ideas you have without limitation.